DevSolar/pdclib/Readme.txt

 crafted assembler or compiler build-ins.
-So the author wanted to provide a means to modify PDCLib to run more efficiently on a given platform, without cluttering the main branch with tons of #ifdef statements and "featureset defines" that grow stale quickly.
+So the author wanted to provide a means to modify PDCLib to run more efficiently on a given platform, without cluttering the main branch with tons of #ifdef statements and "featureset #defines" that grow stale quickly.

 The solution is the "optimization overlay".
-Every function has its own implementation file, and _PDCLIB_config.h should be the only header that must be modified.
-So, a platform-specific overlay is copied over the main PDCLib branch - replacing _PDCLIB_config.h and any number of implementation files - to create a PDCLib adapted / optimized for the platform in question.
+Every function has its own implementation file, which makes it possible to replace them piecemeal by copying a platform-specific overlay over the main PDCLib branch to create a PDCLib adapted / optimized for the platform in question.
 That overlay could be part of the PDCLib source tree (for established platforms where maintainers won't bother with PDCLib), or part of that platform's source tree (for under-development platforms PDCLib maintainers won't bother with).

 So, to use PDCLib on your given platform, you unpack PDCLib (as you obviously have done already since you are reading this), and copy